DaWe1992/Applied_ML_Fundamentals/README.md

 * The following packages are allowed for code submissions: *numpy*, *pandas*, *scipy*.
 Please ask **beforehand**, if you want to use a specific package not mentioned here.
 * Do not use already implemented models (e.g. from *scikit-learn*).

-> Please make sure to fulfill the above mentioned formal requirements.
+> **Please make sure to fulfill the above mentioned formal requirements.
 Otherwise, you may risk to lose points.
+Submissions which severely violate the specifications might not get any points at all!**

 **Grading details**